(This post may contain affiliate links. Please read our disclosure policy for more information.)

 29. Support the Community

-While dining on fresh, local produce for lunch at the SAME (So Everyone May Eat) Cafe, you are also supporting the community.
+While dining on fresh, local produce for lunch at the SAME (So All May Eat) Cafe, you also support the community.
 Everyone is welcome: those unable to pay may trade 30 minutes of their time working in the kitchen in exchange for their meal.

 2023 E Colfax Ave, Denver